- Fraser Health

 Optimizing patient safety in multi-team obstetrical emergencies

-Physicians at the University Hospital of Northern British Columbia in Prince George have been working with each other, as well as administrators and frontline staff to improve team work and communication between the Departments of Obstetrics, Pediatrics and Emergency.
+Physicians at the University Hospital of Northern British Columbia in Prince George have been working with each other, administrators and frontline staff to improve team work and communication between the Departments of Obstetrics, Pediatrics and Emergency.

 The goal: to work more efficiently with each other during emergency situations and provide better patient care, especially for high-risk obstetrical cases.

 Communication errors can sometimes be a cause of perinatal death or injury during an obstetrical trauma.
-The departments involved wanted to reduce this risk by improving communication, fostering mutual respect and clarifying the designated roles of various member of the team.
+The departments involved wanted to reduce this risk by improving communication, fostering mutual respect, and by clarifying the designated roles of various member of the team.

 Dr. Maria Odulio lead the way to bring together Obstetrics, Neonatal Intensive Care Unit, Emergency, Nursing and Respiratory Departments for a workshop.
 In total, 67 participants took part, representing: